An Ultimate Guide оn Email Template Sizes

 Source: MailCharts

-Consider creating a minimalist email instead, focusing on the most important information and excluding unnecessary elements.
+Does your newsletter weigh too much?
+Consider creating a minimalist email, focusing on the most important information and excluding unnecessary elements.
 Additionally, avoid adding large attachments to your emails.
-This can help to keep the size of the email small and make it easier for the reader to understand and act on the information contained in the email.
+This can help to keep the size of the email small and make it easier for the reader to understand its contents.

 Other important email template dimensions